 Containers offer a flexible way to build and deploy workloads and applications.
 They can operate on physical, virtual, or cloud infrastructure, are lighter weight than virtual machines, and are extremely portable.
 Container-based applications and microservices architectures orchestrated with Kubernetes need storage and data services that can adapt in the same way; without that, storage becomes a hindrance.

-While performance and scale are key features of OCS, this report was focused on usability.
+While performance and scale are key features of OpenShift Container Storage, this report was focused on usability.
 All installation and management functions are available in the GUI, making it easy for users without storage management skills to get what they need when they need it.

 ESG validated the following results: